dotnetmurf/BackEndDevFinalProject/README.md

 Regarding how Copilot was used in this project's development process, transcriptions of the prompts that were used and the conversations that occurred were captured and saved in text files.
 These files can be found in the `/wwwroot/docs` folder in the project.

 ## License

-This project is licensed under the GNU General Public License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact